 - To make the dough: in a large bowl, sift together the flour and salt.
 Mix in oil.
 Stir in water until the dough just holds together.
 Form into a ball.
 Set aside.

 - Divide the dough into 5 pieces.
-On a lightly floured surface, roll out 1 piece of dough into rectangle.
+On a lightly floured surface, roll out 1 piece of the dough into rectangle.
 Fit into the prepared baking dish so that it reaches up the sides.
 Spread evenly a tablespoon of rose petal jam over the dough.
 Spread with one-forth of the filling.
-Sprinkle with a tablespoons of oil.
+Sprinkle with a tablespoon of oil.
 Roll out the second dough piece into rectangle, place it over the filling.
 Cover the 2nd dough layer with cherries, 1/3 of the filling and sprinkle with some oil.
 Roll out the remaining 3 dough pieces into rectangles and repeat layering the dough and filling (leave some filling for topping), ending with a dough rectangle.
 Moisten the top with water and lightly sprinkle with the remaining filling.
 Cut into square sections.
-Bake until until the top is lightly golden, about 45-50 minutes.
+Bake until the top is lightly golden, about 45-50 minutes.
 Let cool.
 Recut the squares.
 Cover well and leave to settle for a few days, then fluden becomes more moist and softer.
-Decorate with dried ginger if desirable.
+Decorate with dried ginger, if desirable.